 My friend Crystal came on the podcast to chat about her induction without an epidural:

-Most labor and delivery units require it be given IV for induction in the US.
+Most labor and delivery units require it to be given via IV for induction in the US.

 What are the side effects of Pitocin?